layerzerolabs/drywall/README.md

 There are reasons for and against this.

 To this end I have changed the name of app.js to "index.js" and it now exports the app object.
+It also exports a `start` method which you should call after you have done all your own app setup.
+The start method applies a 404 catch-all so that any requests not covered by standard routes or by your own routes will be served with a 404 page.
+It then runs app.listen() to start the app.

 Drywall
 =============